damir77d/Creating-normalized-difference-vegetation-index-time-series-for-chosen-districts/README.md

-**NDVI analysis of different districts of Moscow at different points in time**
+### **NDVI analysis of different districts of Moscow at different points in time**

-Images from Landsat 8 were used.
+Five datasets from Landsat 8 were used: May 2015, June 2016, September 2018, June 2019, September 2019.

-LIDAR-FWF-data-processing-NEON
-This repository contains functions for processing of NEON LIDAR FWF data.

-Codes
-1) LIDAR-FWF processing Cookbook.ipynb
-The jupyter notebook called LIDAR-FWF processing Cookbook contains functions for processing (data extraction, georeferencing, Gaussian fitting etc).

-2) neon_fwf.py
-'neon_fwf.py' is a little python module for creating hdf files from pulsewave files.
-All signals in hdf file will be georeferenced.
-About the file structure, it contains 'Amplitude', 'Index' and 'XYZ' coordinates.
-Each amplitude value has corresponding 0 or 1 where 0 - is standing for outgoing and 1 is standing for returning signal.
+Three different locations of Moscow were chosen:
+Zaryadye is a park in center of Moscow, founded in 2017 Volzhskiy bulvar is a boulevard next to where I live Vorobyevi Gori - hills covered with trees